 Smaller cards (approx 6×9 mm) seem to have come onto the market in the late 1940’s.
 Before that the cards were larger (approx 10×20 mm).
 The price per button was often written on the card, and the number the customer wanted would be cut off.
 As a consequence, there are many partial cards out there which makes identification difficult.
-Even many of the complete cards are not labelled by country and/or maker; instead they are labelled something along the lines of ‘Lastest Fashion’ or ‘Fashion Buttons’.
-Even when labelled, it can be impossible to know whether they were manufactured here, or imported then carded here.
+Also, many of the complete cards are not labelled by country and/or maker; instead they are labelled something along the lines of ‘Lastest Fashion’ or ‘Fashion Buttons’.
+Therefore, even when labelled, it can be impossible to know whether they were manufactured here, or imported then carded here.

 Probably dated from the 1950’s as “American Styled” fashions were popular in the late 1940’s into the 1950’s.